| Report by KTLfsktl@uaf.edu

 the name of this song?
 I think I’m too old to know it.”
 She

 answered, “I think I’m too young.
 I have no clue.”
+In my notebook, I

 see that I did get “Find Somebody to Love.”
 But then my next